tysonhunsberger-byte/ambiance/docs/vst3_hosting.md

 On macOS the JUCE app bundle lives inside `build/JucePluginHost/JucePluginHost.app`.

+### Loading different plugin packages

+The host understands common VST packaging conventions:

+* **Loose files** – point it at a `.vst3`, `.dll`, `.vst`, `.component`, or `.vstbundle` and the correct JUCE format loader is selected automatically.
+* **Archives** – if you have a plugin zipped up (for example, `AwesomeSynth.vst3.zip`), pass the zip path on the command line.
+The host extracts the archive to a temporary directory, locates the plugin bundle, and loads it before presenting the native editor.

+Any temporary extraction directory is removed when you close the host window, so you can keep archives around without manually unpacking them each time.

 ## Using the Desktop Plugin UI Bridge

 * Start the Ambiance server (`python -m ambiance.server`).